Âu Cơ: Mythology

-Âu Cơ was a beautiful young fairy who lived high in the snow-capped mountains.
+Âu Cơ was a beautiful tiên (immortal) who lived high in the snow-capped mountains.
 She traveled to help those who suffered from illnesses since she was very skillful in medicine and had a sympathetic heart.
 One day, a monster suddenly appeared before her while she was on her travels.
 It frightened her, so she transformed into a crane to fly away.
 Lạc Long Quân, the dragon king from the sea, passed by and saw the crane in danger.
 He grabbed a nearby rock and killed the monster with it.
-When Âu Cơ stopped flying to see the very person that saved her, she turned back into a fairy and instantly fell in love with her savior.
+When Âu Cơ stopped flying to see the very person that saved her, she turned back into a tiên (immortal) and instantly fell in love with her savior.
 She soon bore an egg sac, from which hatched a hundred children.
 However, despite their love for each other, Âu Cơ had always desired to be in the mountains again and Lạc Long Quân, too, yearned for the sea where the length of days are measured by seasons.
 They separated, each taking 50 children. Âu Cơ settled in the Vietnamese snow-covered mountains where she raised fifty young, intelligent, strong leaders, later known as the Hùng Vương, Hùng kings.